Rudolf Wagner (pilot): Aerial victory claims

+According to US historian David T. Zabecki, Wagner was credited with 81 aerial victories.

-According to Spick, he was credited with 81 aerial victories claimed in an unknown number of combat missions.
+Spick also lists him with 81 aerial victories claimed in an unknown number of combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 79 aerial victory claims, all of which claimed on the Eastern Front.